 A bat infestation is inconvenient, but there is a solution.
 Urban Jungle Wildlife Removal can draw up a customized solution for your home’s pest problem.
 We can trap and remove the bats and perform exclusion services to keep them from getting back into your house.

-We serve areas in Louisiana, Texas and Oklahoma.
+We serve various areas in Texas.
 To learn more about our services and to get assistance, contact us today.